wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

   performing resolution using the authoritative root servers themselves whenever the local copy of the root zone data is unavailable or has been deemed stale {{protocol-steps}}.

+A corollary of the above list is that a resolver running LocalRoot MUST return equivalent answers about the DNS root or any other part of the DNS as if it was not operating as a LocalRoot.

 # Availability of IANA root zone data